Efficient Shapley values computation for Boolean network models of gene regulation: Introduction

 \section{Introduction}

-Boolean networks (BNs), introduced by Stuart Kauffman \cite{kauffman1969metabolic}, have become a widely adopted framework for modeling gene regulatory networks (GRNs).
-Their success is largely due to their conceptual simplicity and their ability to qualitatively capture regulatory interactions among genes, while still preserving essential dynamical features.
-As a result, BNs have been successfully applied to a broad range of biological systems and processes \cite{ALBERT20031, Fang2004yeast, Rodriguez2007tcell}.
-A central application of BN modeling is the identification of potential intervention targets \cite{Weidner2024gatekeep}, which naturally leads to the problem of quantifying the importance or influence of individual nodes within the network.
+Boolean networks (BNs), introduced by Stuart Kauffman~\cite{kauffman1969metabolic}, have become a widely adopted framework for modeling gene regulatory networks (GRNs).
+Their success is largely due to their conceptual simplicity and their ability to qualitatively capture regulatory interactions among genes, while still preserving essential dynamic features.
+As a result, BNs have been successfully applied to a broad range of biological systems and processes~\cite{ALBERT20031,Fang2004yeast,Rodriguez2007tcell}.
+A central application of BN modeling is the identification of potential intervention targets \cite{Weidner2024gatekeep}, which naturally leads to the problem of quantifying the importance or influence of individual nodes.

 Early efforts in this direction focused on characterizing node influence at the level of Boolean functions.
-In particular, Shmulevich and Kauffman introduced the notion of \textit{activity} \cite{shmulevich2004activities}, which measures the influence of a variable on the output of a Boolean function.
-For a Boolean function $f(\mathbf{x})$ with $\mathbf{x} = (x_1, x_2, \dots, x_k)$, the activity of a variable $x_j$ is defined as the average of the partial derivative of $f$ with respect to $x_j$ over all possible configurations $\mathbf{x} \in \{0,1\}^k$.
-This concept was further analyzed in the context of canalizing functions, and it was shown to have a direct impact on the dynamical behavior of BNs.
+Shmulevich and Kauffman introduced the notion of \textit{activity} \cite{shmulevich2004activities}, which measures the influence of a variable on the output of a Boolean function.
+For a Boolean function $f(\mathbf{x})$ with $\mathbf{x} = (x_1, x_2, \dots, x_k)$, the \textit{activity} of a variable $x_j$ is defined as the average of the partial derivative of $f$ with respect to $x_j$ over all possible configurations $\mathbf{x} \in \{0,1\}^k$.
+This concept was further analyzed in the context of canalizing functions, and it was shown to have a direct impact on the dynamic behavior of BNs.
 While foundational, this line of work primarily emphasizes mathematical properties of Boolean functions rather than applications to large-scale biological networks.
+This limitation was addressed by extending the notion of \textit{activity} to quantify node influence in BN dynamics~\cite{ghanbarnejad2012impact}.
+The study defined the \emph{dynamical impact} (DI) of a node as the fraction of all possible states for which a perturbation of that node propagates through the network within a given time.
+This DI can be approximated by the principal eigenvector of the activity matrix, where each entry $\alpha_{ij}$ quantifies the influence of node $i$ on node $j$ (i.e., the \textit{activity} of $i$ on the Boolean function $f_j$).